 This can simplify accounting and even result in significant tax savings, especially for retailers and Amazon resellers if they qualify.

 Now is the time to tax-optimize your business structure.
 Depending on your situation, it might be beneficial to make a 962 election, own the foreign company in a C Corp, or just convert the entire business to an S Corp.

 Our sister company, Global Expat Advisors, specializes in offshore business structuring.
 If you haven’t already done so, schedule a structuring consultation.

 Bring the year to a good close for your business and set it up the right way for the next year.
 It is difficult enough when everything is based in the US.
 Having an international business or running a business when living abroad adds complexity but also opens opportunities.

-Review you tax situation, retirement planning and business structure with an experienced advisor.
+Review your tax situation, retirement planning, and business structure with an experienced advisor.